SkeldJS/Hindenburg/pages/Plugins/advanced/custom-roles.md

 ```

 ## Role Abilities
-As noted above, you will have to implement role abilities/buttons either by extending the {@link PlayerControl} Innernet Object with your own {@page Custom Innernet Object | Custom PlayerControl object), or by hooking into RPCs recieved with {@page Handling Custom RPCs} and sending yourself.
+As noted above, you will have to implement role abilities/buttons either by extending the {@link PlayerControl} Innernet Object with your own {@page ./custom-innernet-objects.md Custom PlayerControl object), or by hooking into RPCs recieved with {@page ./handling-custom-rpcs.md} and sending yourself.

 If you're making a full mod and not intending on having any other mods with conflicting roles, you should extend {@link PlayerControl} and implement your own rpc handlers and methods.